+We take a completely different approach here, without replying on any extra source of information (e.g., through an LLM).
+Inspired by image editing approaches such as Boomerang \citep{luzi2022boomerang} and SDEdit \citep{meng2021sdedit}, we propose to adaptively guide a latent diffusion model to generate \emph{hard negatives} images \citep{mao2017help, xuan2021hard} on a per-sample basis per category.
+In a nutshell, the aforementioned studies focus on improving the diversity of each class with effective prompts and diffusion models, however, we focus on generating effective \emph{hard negative} samples for each class by combining two sources of contradicting information (images from the source category and text prompt from the target category).

-\textbf{Language Guided Recognition Models:} Language-vision foundation models have recently received an upsurge of attention \cite{alayrac2022flamingo, radford2021learning, rombach2021highresolution, saharia2022photorealistic, ramesh2022hierarchical, ramesh2021zero}.
-These models use human language to guide generating images, or extracting features from images which are aligned with human languages.
-Due to alignment with human language, these models can be used in downstream recognition tasks.
-For example, CLIP \cite{radford2021learning} shows decent zero-shot performance on many downstream tasks by matching image to their text descriptions.
-Some recent works improve utilization of human language in the prompt \cite{lads, gals}, and others use a diffusion model directly as classifier \cite{li2023diffusion}.
-Similar to the above, we use a foundation model (Stable Diffusion 1.5 \cite{rombach2021highresolution}) to improve the downstream task.
+\textbf{Language Guided Recognition Models.} Vision-Language foundation models (VLMs) \citep{alayrac2022flamingo, radford2021learning, rombach2021highresolution, saharia2022photorealistic, ramesh2022hierarchical, ramesh2021zero} utilize human language to guide the generation of images or to extract features from images that are aligned with human language.
+For example, CLIP \citep{radford2021learning} shows decent zero-shot performance on many downstream tasks by matching images to their text descriptions.
+Some recent works improve the utilization of human language in the prompt \citep{lads, gals}, and others use a diffusion model directly as a classifier \citep{li2023diffusion}.
+Similar to the above, we use a foundation model (Stable Diffusion 1.5 \citep{rombach2021highresolution}) to improve the downstream task.
 Concretely, we utilize category names of the downstream tasks to augment their associate training data with hard negative samples.